juanjmerono/ollama/README.md

 docker-compose exec ollama ollama pull codellama:7b
 ```

+You can also check [ollama model library](https://ollama.ai/library) to find appropiate model to test.

 ## Create custom models manually

 You can create custom models based on previous ones, using some Modelfile's: